alanx2000/go-ethereum/README.md

 	1. Copy `geth.aar` into `{Project Roots}/app/libs`
 	2. Add `dirs "libs"` in `{Project Roots}/build.gradle`
 	```
 	allprojects {
 		repositories {
 			google()
 			jcenter()
 			...
 			flatDir {
 				dirs "libs"
 			}
 		}
 	}
 	```
 	3. Add dependency in `{Project Roots}/app/build.gradle`
 	```
+	dependencies {
-	dependencies {implementation(name: "geth", ext: "aar")}
+		implementation(name: "geth", ext: "aar")
+	}
 	```

-	4. If you are switching from the official library, the interface you modified may not be seen.
+	4. If you are switching from the official library, the interface you modified may not be accessible.
 You can rename the `geth.aar` to `geth1.aar`, then repeat previous step 3.
 Once the interface gets updated, you are able to rename it back to `geth.aar`
 	```
 	p.s.
 By using the Android Studio file browser in left side, you can check out the interfaces in geth.aar.
 	Switch to "Project" view